magentabusiness/magentabusiness.github.io/_includes/templates/helloworld-pe/mqtt-linux.md

 Client mosqpub|xxx sending DISCONNECT
 ```

-**Note:** Since ThingsBoard 3.2, you are able to use basic MQTT credentials (combination of client id, user name and password )
+**Note:** Since IoT Hub 3.2, you are able to use basic MQTT credentials (combination of client id, user name and password )
 and customize **topic names** and **payload type** using Device Profile.
 See more info [here](/docs/user-guide/device-profiles/#mqtt-transport-type).

 <br/>